tomardern/GumtreeEnhancementSuite/README.md

 - [ ] Improved captions when a user clicks on the map
 - [ ] Colour of marker to show how expensive/how old the listing is

-## How?
+## How does it work?
 GumTree has no API.
 This is a Pain.
-This plugin uses jQuery and AJAX to screen-scrape the relevent pages for information.
-As the extension works in-page, it is not Cross Domain.
+This plugin uses jQuery and *lots* of AJAX to screen-scrape the relevent pages for information.
+As the extension works in-page, it gets around any cross-domain issues.
 The chrome extension uses the following:
 - Google Maps V3 API
 - MarkerClusterer Google Utility
 - Chrome Etensionizer http://extensionizr.com/
 - jQuery Library

+## How do I use it?
+1. Download repo and unzip
+2. Navigate to chrome://extensions
+3. Make sure "Developer mode" is turned on (top right)
+4. Click "Load unpacked extension" and find where you placed it

 ## Disclaimer
 Gumtree, I'm really sorry to have to develop this.
 Your site just didn't have the features I needed.
 The plugin is in a really early stage and 'hacked' together in an afternoon.